SwanandKalugade/swanandkalugade.github.io/about.markdown

 permalink: "/about-me"
 ---

-# Hello there! 👋🏼
+# Namaste!
+I'm Swanand Kalugade.
-# I am a cross-disciplinary designer who dabbles with the code.
+# A cross-disciplinary designer who dabbles with the code.

 Employed by Capgemini India, I am currently working as a design consultant for Terumo BCT USA account.
 For the past two years, I am building new medical device user interfaces/web applications for therapeutics and cell therapy divisions of Terumo BCT.
 Before that, I worked on designs of enterprise applications for Element fleet in Minnesota, CT Fluoroscopy controller for Cannon Medical Japan and facility design for RioTinto Australia.